core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -14 to -15 ## {#sec-14-15}

-* Updated semantic of informative response:
+* Updated semantics of informative response:

   * Admit absence of 'tp_info' in particular setups.

   * When using CoAP over UDP, admit the absence of 'tpi_details' in particular setups.

+* Behavior/considerations related to the maximum age of notifications conveyed in the 'last_notif' parameter of an informative response.

 * Clarifications: